 V{IN} (Pin 2): This is the collector of the on-chip power NPN switch.
-This pin powers the internal circuitry and internal regulator.
-At NPN switch on and off, high dl/dt edges occur through this pin.
+This pin powers the internal circuitry and internal regulator when the BIAS pin is not present.
+At NPN switch on and off, high dl/dt edges occur on this pin.
 Keep the external bypass and catch diode close to this pin.
-Trace inductance in this path will create a voltage spike at switch off, adding to the V{CE} voltage across the internal NPN.
+All trace inductance on this path will create a voltage spike at switch off, adding to the V{CE} voltage across the internal NPN.

 BOOST (Pin 3): The BOOST pin is used to provide a drive voltage, higher than the input voltage, to the internal bipolar NPN power switch.
 Without this added voltage, the typical switch voltage loss would be about 1.5V.
-The additional boost voltage allows the switch to saturate with its voltage drop approximating that of a 0.2Ω FET structure.
-Efficiency improves from 75% for conventional bipolar designs to > 88% for the LT1578.
+The additional boost voltage allows the switch to saturate and voltage loss approximates that of a 0.2Ω FET structure.
+Efficiency improves from 75% for conventional bipolar designs to > 88% for these new parts.

 GND (Pin 4): The GND pin connection needs consideration for two reasons.
-First, it acts as the reference for the regulated output, so load regulation will suffer if the "ground" end of the load is not at the same voltage as the GND pin of the IC.
+First, it acts as the reference for the regulated output, so load regulation will suffer if the "ground" end of the load is not at the same voltage as the

+GND pin of the IC.
 This condition will occur when load current or other currents flow through metal paths between the GND pin and the load ground point.
 Keep the ground path short between the GND pin and the load and use a ground plane when possible.
 The second consideration is EMI caused by GND pin current spikes.
 Internal capacitance between the V{SW} pin and the GND pin creates very narrow (<10ns) current spikes in the GND pin.
-If the GND pin is connected to system ground with a long metal trace, this trace may radiate EMI.
+If the GND pin is connected to system ground with a long metal trace, this trace may radiate excess EMI.
 Keep the path between the input bypass and the GND pin short.
-The GND pin of the SO-8 package is directly attached to the internal tab.
-This pin should be attached to a large copper area to improve thermal resistance.